 I told myself:

 I am grateful for this job and the income it provides.

 Why would anyone do that?
 You loathe your job, why would you say you’re grateful for it?

 Because no matter how unhappy you are, gratitude lifts you back up.
 It changes your focus.

 When I first truly experienced a feeling of gratitude I was overwhelmed by it.
 It came over me in one strong crashing wave.
 I cried.
-Then I felt happiness like I’ve never felt it before.
-A joyful energy went through me and I felt as though I was soaring.
+Then I felt happiness like I’d never felt it before.
+Joyful energy went through me and I felt as though I was soaring.